Donate

 Many people with a learning disability will, if it is possible, live in the same house for a long period of time.
 This means that, if they are growing older in a particular house, they might need new or additional adaptations to support them as age.
 For example, people with a learning disability, and people with Down Syndrome in particular, are more likely to develop dementia at an earlier age – meaning that they might need adaptations to enable them to continue living in their homes.

-The Department for Levelling Up, Housing and Communities and the Department of Health and Social Care need to:
+The Ministry of Housing, Communities and Local Government and the Department of Health and Social Care need to:

 • Publish guidance on the need to consider whether housing for people with a learning disability can be adapted in future if needs change